AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-setup-connect.md

 ## Step 1A: Log into AVEVA Connect

 [Sign in to AVEVA Connect](https://connect.aveva.com/) using one of the available sign in options.
-If you need more help signing in, see [Sign in to AVEVA Connect](https://docs.aveva.com/bundle/aveva-connect/page/885334.html) in the AVEVA Connect documentation.
+If you need more help signing in, see <xref:sign-in-cnnxt>.

 ## Step 1B: Subscribe to AVEVA Data Hub